oracle/node-oracledb/doc/api.md

 guarantee a subsequent `getConnection()` call gets back the same database connection.
 The application must redo any ALTER SESSION statements on the new connection object, as required.

+If an error occurs on a pooled connection and that error is known to make the connection unusable, then `close()` will drop that connection from the connection pool.
+So a future pooled `getConnection()` call that grows the pool will create a new, valid connection.

 ##### Parameters